Economic System

 Community Capitalism

-With the NewVistas pattern, management of most capital shifts from individuals to a strictly defined community system that is accepted by and transparent to all.
+In the NewVistas economic system, the ownership and management of all assets and capital is held by the three agencies in the Economic Bureau – agencies 7, 8, and 9.
+Ownership shifts from individuals to a strictly defined community system that is accepted by and transparent to all.

 This approach amplifies free-market opportunities for community members and makes productivity, investing, and prosperity maximally attainable by all.

-A community trust collectively owns all community capital, including funds, physical assets, and intellectual property.
-However, a NewVistas community is not communalistic; it does not simply redistribute funds and assets from a central pool.
+A NewVistas community is not communalistic; it does not simply redistribute funds and assets from a central pool.

-Instead, individual participants lease housing, equipment, and other non-consumable wants and needs from the community, thus promoting individual responsibility, accountability, and productivity.
+Instead, individual participants lease housing, equipment, and other wants and needs from the community, thus promoting individual responsibility, accountability, and productivity.
+Leasing improves access for all, and further boosts production by having all factors at full employment.

 As described in this website’s Organizational Structure section, participant-staffed community agencies ensure that the community deploys its capital as efficiently and fairly as possible.